 Do you have to get two doses of Moderna or Pfizer?
 What if you only get one dose?

 Those receiving the vaccine must receive two doses to be fully immunized and protected.
 Everyone must get the second dose.
 Additionally, you must get your first and second dose from the same brand.
 The first dose primes the immune response – it’s the second dose that pushes the level of antibodies into a protective level.
 Having a single dose will not provide protective antibody concentrations.
 You need both doses of the vaccine.

 What is the duration between 1st and 2nd vaccine doses?

 For the Moderna vaccine, it is as close to 28 days as possible - per the CDC, ideally 24 to 42 days.
 For the Pfizer vaccine, it is as close to 21 days as possible - per the CDC, ideally 17 to 42 days.
 Johnson & Johnson is a single dose vaccine.

 How soon after the second dose will the vaccine be considered effective?

-It appears that at 7-14 days post second dose, there is an adequate level of protection against COVID-19.
+It appears that at 7-14 days post second dose (single dose for Johnson & Johnson), there is an adequate level of protection against COVID-19.